ChrisNeedham24/microcosm/CONTRIBUTING.md

 Tests in this repository use the built-in `unittest` library as well as the [coverage](https://pypi.org/project/coverage/) library.

+To run the tests, the following command can be run from the project's root directory: `python -m unittest discover -s source/tests -t source/tests`

+Alternatively, to run the tests with coverage enabled, you can run the following command from the project's root directory: `coverage run -m unittest discover -s source/tests/ -t source/tests/`.
+You can then generate a coverage report using `coverage report -m`.

 All business logic and functional code requires unit testing, while display-related code does not.
 A good rule of thumb is if the function has multiple references to `pyxel` in it, it does not require testing.